ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/installation/index.md

 installation instructions will set you up with a SilverStripe website very similar to our [our demo site](http://demo.silverstripe.com/) uses.

-You can [download](http://silverstripe.org/download) SilverStripe as a *.tar.gz archive or from subversion.
+You can [download](http://silverstripe.org/download) SilverStripe as an archive or from version control.

 If you already have an installed version of SilverStripe, please see our [upgrading](upgrading) guide.